PEA: benefits, dosage, contraindications

 Anti-inflammatory

 PEA reduces inflammation in two main steps.
-First, it inhibits the activation of mast cells, immune cells activated at the site of nerve injury that normally release inflammatory substances like histamine and various proteins (cytokines, chemokines, tryptases, proteases).
-Then, it stimulates a specific receptor named PPAR-alpha, which blocks the movement of certain molecules (NF-kappa B) into the cell nucleus, thus preventing the activation of inflammatory processes.
-This helps reduce inflammation and associated pain.
+First, it inhibits the activation of mast cells, immune cells activated at the site of nerve injury that normally release inflammatory substances such as histamine and various proteins (cytokines, chemokines, tryptases, proteases).
+Next, it activates a specific receptor called PPAR-alpha, which prevents the translocation of certain molecules (NF-kappa B) to the cell nucleus, thereby blocking the activation of inflammatory processes.
+This helps reduce inflammation and the associated pain. nnIn animal studies, micronization of PEA appears to increase its anti-inflammatory effects after oral administration.nn

 Usages associés